arialp/earthquake-alert-cloud/README.md

 | Alp Eren Arı      | 212010020039   |
 | Yılmaz Büyük      | 212010020077   |
 | Bekir Eren Ünüvar | 202010020072   |

-## License

-This project is for academic and educational use only.